chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement_preinstall_install.rst

 * Configure the network
 * Install a supported operating system on each server according to our specifications

-When installing the operating systems and configuring the network, make sure you reference and comply with the agreed upon Server and Network Requirements.
-Pay particular attention to the required Operating System configuration.
+When installing the operating systems and configuring the network, make sure you reference and comply with the agreed upon server and network requirements.
+Pay particular attention to the required operating system configuration.

-If you have questions or encounter trouble, let us know by posting a Message in the client portal.
+If you have questions or encounter trouble, let us know by posting a message in the client portal.